JohnVinyard/experiments/raw-sample-autoencoder/README.md

 ## Future Investigations

-- Try a categorical loss, over discretized raw samples (wavenet and pixelCNN style)
+- categorical loss, over discretized raw samples (wavenet and pixelCNN style)
-- Try a discretized mixture of logistics loss (pixelCNN++ style)
+- discretized mixture of logistics loss (pixelCNN++ style)
-- Try adding an adversarial loss (i.e., a learned loss function)
+- adversarial loss (i.e., a learned loss function)
-- Try computing MSE in the feature space of some pre-trained classifier network
+- MSE in the feature space of some pre-trained classifier network

 The latter two ideas are drawn from